lithinium67/Reader/README.md

 The most notable difference is that in reality this program only copies the basic functionality of __Cat__, which would be displaying the content of a file that is passed through the terminal

-> Note from the Dev
+> Note
 >
 > I made this program out of boredom, entertainment and learning, I do not recommend its use, literally cat is installed with GNU Utils and is much more complete.

 ## Use

-You have to pass a single file as the first parameter, something like this:
+pass a single file as the first parameter, something like this:

 ` $ reader FileTest.txt `

 The program **does not** **support** more than 1 file per call, it will give an **Error** if too many or too few arguments are passed

-## Compile & Installation (From Source)
+## Compile & Install (From Source)
 Clone the repository:
 `$ git clone https://github.com/lithinium67/Reader.git `